 - The skin covering your nose is in a continuous healing phase in the weeks and months following your rhinoplasty.
 That makes it susceptible to sunburn.
 So stay out of direct sunlight in the first few weeks.
 When you can’t avoid the sun, use a high SPF sunscreen to protect your sensitive skin.

-Post-op Rhinoplasty Instructions
+Post-op Rhinoplasty Instructions from Dr. Miller

 In the following video below, Dr. Miller discusses post-operative instructions following a rhinoplasty procedure.
 The video provides general instructions for your care following a nose job surgery.
 Most of your recovery and post-op rhinoplasty questions may be answered here.